HW-PlayersPatch/Development/Props/Vaygr_Changes_Prop.md

 *One of the most oppressive aspects of facing a Vaygr player is attempting to keep up with their production.
 Vaygr have the fastest building and cheapest carriers in the game, which is a core tenet of their playstyle - however, the decision of 'carrier or not to carrier' is largely answered for the Vaygr player by the presence of a cheap, easy-access upgrade which they can use to superdrive their production even further.
 Since Vaygr will almost always have **more** carriers, this upgrade will naturally effect more ships.
 This, in tandem with its easy access, is too overbearing to deal with.
 (FYI, all imp. manufacturing upgrades are a 1.3x multiplier)*
 * **Cost up:** `1500 => 2000 (+33%)`
 * **Research time up:** `100 => 120 (+20%)`
+### Missile Corvettes
+*Missile corvettes utterly wipe collectors off the face of the galaxy.
+No unit even comes close to their collector kill speed.
+Combined with their high survivability, missile vettes are **slightly** too good in this role.
 ### Scouts
 *Part of a larger problem in HWR, scouts are currently waypointable to provide extremely hard to kill vision for a low cost and low attention investment.*
 * **Primary sensor radius down (blue sphere in manager):** `8000 => 6500 (-18%)`